Stacks Image 446

 • Gary Litman, Ph.D, at USF Pediatrics, Molecular Genetics (now Emeritus Professor)

 • At JH-ACH, Katie Wasylik, M.D., and Suzanne Jackman, M.D.
+(JHACH)

 • Rosaria De Santis, Ph.D, and Maria Rosaria Pinto, Ph.D, at the Stazione Zoologica Anton Dorhn, Naples, Italy.
 These collaborators (both now emeritus professors) first introduced us to Ciona and the rest is history!